scindex/scindex/README.md

 To get the latest version, please visit the official **[Releases Page](https://github.com/scindex/scindex/releases)**, where you can download the files for the version you need.

 ---
-Scindex is happily ❤️ and meticulously 🧐 maintained by [F39](https://www.f39.design/)
+Scindex is joyously ❤️ and meticulously 🧐 maintained by [F39](https://www.f39.design/)